LazaUK/AIFoundry-Agents-LogicApps/README.md

 ***

-## Part 2: Configuring Logic App as a Tool using Function Calling
+## Option A: Logic App as a Tool using Function Calling
 This section details how to wrap a Logic App's functionality within a Python function and expose it to the AI agent as a tool.

 ### 2.1 The `AzureLogicAppTool` Class